 In 1635 he decided to jump in and join them.
 A self-styled student of the gospel, Keayne enjoyed attending sermons and kept notes on them.
 He inspired one major sermon a few years after arriving in Boston, though not in a way he liked.

 In 1639, Keayne found himself hauled into court and tried for charging too high a price for nails, eight pence rather than six.
 Gov. John Winthrop in his journal noted that Keayne had a reputation for selling goods at too high a price.
 His conviction came as no shock.
 He had been warned previously both publicly and in private that what he was doing was wrong, but he did not change his ways.
 In addition, stories of similar price gouging in Britain followed him to America.

 All of this worked against him, and the deputies who arrested him initially fined him 200 pounds.
 Magistrates, however, viewed the fine as too harsh and reduced it by half.

 In those days deputies were representatives sent by each town to advise the governor and carry out the government’s business.
 Magistrates were higher on the pecking order, deriving their power from the colonial governor.
 The laws were not always clear on how much could be charged and what the punishment should be, the magistrates ruled.
-The deputies probably reflected the more common view that the wealthy Keayne was a cheat.
+The deputies probably reflected the more common view of the wealthy Keayne as a cheat.